radiumone-engage/r1-engage-android/README.md

   ```
 #### b.
 Engage with Ad Mediation
-To add a banner when ad. mediation is enabled.
+To add a banner when ad mediation is enabled.
 Get the placement Ids for all the ads from ad networks.
 ```java
  Bundle adUnitBannerIds = new Bundle();
  adUnitBannerIds.putString(AdServer.ADAPTER_ADMOB,  "Add Admob placement Id for Banner if available"); // if 	  mediation is turned on and Admob SDK is integrated);